RichardMulholland/CodePublic/Image_Extractor/README.md

      USER_SESSION = "your_copied_token_here"
      ```

+#### 🚨🚨🚨 Security Note 🚨🚨🚨
-**Security Note**: Keep your session token private.
+Keep your session token private.
 Do not commit it to public repositories or share it with others.

-## How It Works
+## 🧠 How It Works

 1. **URL Extraction**: Regex pattern finds all HTTP/HTTPS URLs in the markdown file
 2. **Filtering**: Identifies only GitHub asset URLs matching the base URL and assets endpoint